wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-43.&emsp;Miracles arise from a miraculous state of mind, or a state of miracle-readiness.
+43. Miracles arise from a miraculous state of mind, or a state of miracle-readiness.

 ::: details Simplified
 Miracles arise from the mind’s state of miracle-readiness.